GenaroLoprete/ecommerce_andres_ghione/README.md

 ---

+## About TUTI-TIENDA

+TUTI-TIENDA is a page where various products will be sold.
+The different categories will grow over time.
+It is a simple page, with the general catalog and the view of products in different categories

+<strong>For testing purposes, data generated from Mockaroo was used.</strong>

+## Extra dependencies used

+* Fortawesome (svg-core, svg-icons, react-fontawesome)
+* Bootstrap
+* Bootstrap-icons
+* Reactstrap

 ### ReactJS project
 * Ecommerce store

 * [Github - Repository](https://github.com/AGO-90/ecommerce_andres_ghione)

 ### [Changes History]

+#### [29/01/2022]
+* Install react-router-dom
+* Add route logic
+* Add < Link > to SPA application
+* Fix errors
+* Update README.md

 #### [28/01/2022]
 * Fix if contidions - itemCount.jsx
 * Add itemDetailContainer.jsx